 - Executive Summary of Year 1 and Year 2 Final Reports for Los Angeles County’s Trauma and Resiliency-Informed Systems Change Initiative, August 2018

-For more information, contact Tina Chinakarn, MPH, Program Officer at First 5 LA, at [email protected].
+To read more about the trauma-informed county, contact Tina Chinakarn, MPH, program officer at First 5 LA at [email protected].